instrumentisto/rust-incubator/3_ecosystem/3_2_macro/README.md

     ```
     Idiomatically, `proc_macro_derive` should be used for _deriving trait implementations only_.
 For arbitrary functions generation it's better to go with `proc_macro_attribute`.

-[Rust] ecosystem has some well-know crates, which almost always are used for procedural macros implementation:
+[Rust] ecosystem has some well-know crates, which almost always are used for procedural macros' implementation:
 - [`syn`] crate represents an implementation of [Rust]'s [AST].
 - [`quote`] crate provides quasi-quoting, which allows to turn [Rust] syntax tree data structures into tokens of source code in an ergonomic and readable way.
 - [`proc-macro2`] crate provides unified [`proc_macro`] API across all [Rust] compiler versions and makes procedural macros unit-testable.

 Nowadays, these are backbone for writing a procedural macro implementation.
-Even though, developers tend ot omit using [`syn`] for trivial cases (not requiring much [AST] parsing), as it hits compilation times quite notably.
+Even though, developers mostly tend ot omit using [`syn`] for trivial cases (not requiring much [AST] parsing), as it [hits compilation times quite notably][30], or prefer to use simpler and less powerful [AST] parsing crates (like [`venial`]).

 On top of them, more ecosystem crates may be used for having less boilerplate, better ergonomics and "batteries included".
 Most notable among them are:
 - [`darling`] crate, making declarative attribute parsing more straight-forward and ergonomic.